retrcult/retrcult.github.io/_posts/2014-11-22-how-to-use-git.md

 # (edit file)
 $ git commit -a

+# A branch is not available to others unless you push the branch to your remote repository
+$ git push origin experimental

 $ git checkout master
 # (edit file)
 $ git commit -a

 # At this point the two branches have diverged, with different changes made in each
+# You can preview them by using
+$ git diff experimental master

 # To merge the changes made in experimental into master, run
 $ git merge experimental